In a world of Whatsapp, Messenger, and Instagram, the way we communicate has changed.

 1) As the marketer (Or publisher), you run campaigns featuring a company or client’s phone details about a service or offer.

-These campaigns can be run as Ads, SMS, on a website, emails, or how you feel is best to reach potential customers.
+These campaigns can be run as Ads, SMS, on a website, emails, or whatever you think will best reach potential customers.

-2) They are tracked, so they know the phone inquiries have come from your specific campaign.
+2) The calls are tracked, so it’s clear that the inquiries came from your specific campaign.

-3) The potential customer makes a call to your client after seeing your campaign because they are eager to do business with them.
+3) The potential customer calls your client after seeing your campaign because they’re eager to do business with them.

 4) You get paid a commission.
 (Based on what you agreed with the client)

-You’ve got paid, and they’ve connected with a customer who’s eager to do business with them.
+You get paid, and they connect with a customer who’s ready to do business.

 Pay Per Call – Google Ad Source: PayPerCallExposed